ishikawa-group/python_basic_tutorial/python_basic.md

 ## Advantage of Python
 * Interpreter: no need to compile, directly executed.
-* Easy: grammar in python is easy.
+* Easy: grammar in Python is easy.
 * Libraries: a lot of libraries are available.
+* Dynamic typing: no need to define the type of variables, functions, etc.

-## Interpreter mode and script mode
+## Interactive mode and script mode
-* In Python, you can use *interpreter* mode and *script* mode.
+* In Python, you can use *interactive* mode and *script* mode.
-    * In the interpreter mode, you execute the Python program with console and write the command to that console.
+    * In the interpreter mode, you execute the Python program with the console and write the command to that console.
-    * In the script mode, you write some file (e.g. test.py), and execute the file from console like
+    * In the script mode, you write some file (e.g. test.py) and execute the file from the console like
     ```bash
     python test.py
     ```
-* In the following, we recommend to execute commands with interpreter mode.
-That is, do `python` in the terminal then execute command after `>>>`.
+* In the following, we recommend executing commands in the interactive mode.
+That is, do `python` in the terminal then execute the command after `>>>``.

 ### The difference between C++ and Python
 * C++: compiled, statically typed, and requires manual memory management, providing high performance and control, suited for performance-critical applications.
 * Python is interpreted, dynamically typed, and has automatic memory management, prioritizing simplicity, versatility, and rapid development over raw performance.

 ## Variables and types
-* In Python, you have following variable types.
+* In Python, you have the following variable types.

 | types   | meaning                  | example              |
 | ------- | ------------------------ | -------------------- |